View this document as: a single page | multiple pages.

 Shared Pairwise Pseudonymous Identifiers

-The same shared PPI SHALL be used for a specific set of RPs if all the following criteria are met:
+The same shared PPI SHALL be used for a specific set of RPs if all of the following criteria are met:

 The RPs SHALL conduct a privacy risk assessment to consider the privacy risks associated with requesting a shared PPI.
 See Sec.
 7.2 for further privacy considerations.